RedPitaya/Documentation/appsFeatures/applications/streaming/stream_options/stream_desktop_api.rst

 When using the remote streaming option, the data is streamed to a remote computer over the network.
 This option is useful for applications where the necessary data processing exceeds the capabilities of the Red Pitaya board and must therefor be done with more powerful tools on a remote computer.

-The desktop application is available for Windows and Linux operating systems and supports `Multiboard streaming`_.
+The desktop application is available for Windows and Linux operating systems and supports :ref:`Multiboard streaming <multiboard_stream>`.

 .. note::